Amlodipine besylate, valsartan.

 Exforge is indicated for the initial treatment of hypertension.
 The choice of Exforge for initial treatment should be based on an assessment of the potential benefits and risks.

 Dosage regimen: General target population: A patient whose blood pressure is not adequately controlled on monotherapy may be switched to combination therapy with Exforge.
-The recommended dose is one tablet per day (the 5 strengths are listed in Excipients/Inactive Ingredients under Description).
+The recommended dose is one tablet per day (the 3 strengths are listed under DESCRIPTION).
 When clinically appropriate direct change from monotherapy to the fixed-dose combination may be considered.

 For convenience, patients receiving valsartan and amlodipine from separate tablets may be switched to Exforge containing the same component doses.